 Here are all the social media marketing tips you need to market your small business in 2023.

-If you have a business, you likely spend a lot of your time trying to dig up the latest social media marketing tips.
+If you own a business, you’ve likely spent time researching social media marketing for small business.
 And for good reason.

-There are now 4.2 billion active social media users—almost twice as many as there were just five years ago.
+There are now 4.2 billion active social media users.
+That’s almost twice as many as there were just five years ago, in 2017.
 Those users spend an average of 2 hours and 25 minutes on social channels every single day.

 Your instinct might tell you that if you’re targeting Gen Z, you should skip Facebook and focus on Instagram and TikTok.
 But the data shows that nearly a quarter of Facebook users are aged 18 to 24.

 If you’re selling to baby boomers, social might not seem like a top priority.
 But it should be.
 Facebook and Pinterest are the top social networks for boomers.
 Adults over age 65 are Facebook’s fastest-growing audience segment.

 Choosing your platforms doesn’t have to be an all-or-nothing approach.
 You can use different social channels to reach different audiences or to meet various business goals.

 Here are the best social media platforms for small businesses.